Finding Ubisoft's Chicago: "The Loop"

 (D1) Bloody Maxwell Police Station/7th District Police Station

 This hotspot is very close to the previous two (much like how the real world references are quite close to each other, even despite the free roam map’s condensed nature).
 “Bloody Maxwell” was a police station built to increase police presence in what was, by 1880’s standards, Chicago’s deadliest neighborhood.
-Of course now-a-days it’s the home of University of Chicago campus police.
-So thankfully the “bloodiest” this “Maxwell” gets now is when there’s a drunken punch up between a Brad and Chad over who stole whose juul.
+Of course, nowadays it’s the home of the University of Chicago's campus police.
+So thankfully, the “bloodiest” this “Maxwell” gets now is when there’s a drunken punch up between a Brad and Chad over who stole whose Juul.

 (E1) Stafford Memorial Fountain/Buckingham Fountain